Clemapfel/mousetrap/docs/04_widgets.md

 #### Title

-`Window::set_title` sets the name displayed in the windows header bar.
+`Window::set_title` sets the name displayed in the window's header bar.
 By default, this name will be the name of the application.
 We can choose to hide the title by simply calling `window.set_title("")`.

 #### Modality & Transience